11ume/kable-core/README.md

 <br>

 > Some rules im implement as a code of conduct, to write this code.
+> This code of conduct will be moved to a suitable place, when im have time :shipit:.

 * Avoid the use of reserved word **this**.